carriejv/docker-swarm-secrets/README.md

 If you need to handle a variety of secret data types, you may specify multiple interpreters with `readSecrets`.

-These interpreters may have an optional `predicate`, which determines which secrets the secrets passed to them.
+These interpreters may have an optional `predicate`, which determines which secrets are passed to them.
 The first matching interpreter wins.
 If no interpreters match a secret, it will not be returned.
 A catch-all interpreter with no predicate may also be specified.

 ```ts
 const allMyParsedSecrets = secretReader.readSecrets([